How to Consign Online - Our Consignor Checklist

 For each item:

 - Choose the correct CATEGORY.
 This is SO IMPORTANT in an online sale!
-It will shoppers to search/find your items!
+It will allow shoppers to search/find your items!
 If your category is not accurate then your item will be lost in the mix and will NOT sell!
 It also triggers which items require us to charge the buyer sales tax.
 Do NOT use any of the “other” categories unless you absolutely cannot find another one to accurately represent your item.
 If you do find the need to use the “other” category, be sure you have included key searchable words (brand, type of item etc) in your item description so it can be found in our store.
+Here is a list of all of the inventory categories, as well as what types of items should be put into each: CATEGORY CHEAT SHEET.

 - Indicate the SIZE when applicable so that your item can be hung in the correct place.
 All kids clothing should have a number size (if the tag says S, M or L, google that brand’s sizes to see what the equivalent numerical size is).
-Junior clothing should be sized according to junior size and young men/women will be sized XS, S, M, L, XL (for young men/women clothing you can also note numerical size in description if there is one).
+Junior clothing should be sized according to junior size (usually 0, 1, 3 etc.) and young men/women will be sized XS, S, M, L, XL (for young men/women clothing you can also note numerical size, if there is one, in the description but be sure to choose the letter size when you select a size from the pull down menu).
 Just be sure your clothing category is correctly identified as boys, girls, junior or young men/women so it is clear.
 Also, if an item is marked size 3-6 months, 8-10 etc, always choose the SMALLER size to identify it by since a) it’s better to buy something too big than too small and b) used clothing has often shrunk anyway.

-- Write a clear, concise DESCRIPTION ((clothing must include brand, color, type and all other items must include as many identifying features/key words as possible (Charlie and the Chocolate Factory Book, Fisher Price monkey piano, Evenflo pink exersaucer with safari animals, etc.)) Note NEW if an item is new.
+- Write a clear, concise DESCRIPTION ((boys, girls, juniors, young mens, young womens and maternity clothing MUST INCLUDE AT LEAST ONE KEYWORD from our list).
+Clothing should also include color, brand, and any other helpful identifiers (type of material etc).
+All other items must include as many identifying features/key words as possible (Charlie and the Chocolate Factory Book, Fisher Price monkey piano, Evenflo pink exersaucer with safari animals, etc.)) Note NEW if an item is new or NWT if it is new with tags.
 Do NOT use commas in your description.
-Items with multiple parts: Clothing sets should only have one tag but the description on that tag should mention if there is more than one item being sold (i.e. “2 PC set: Gap red shorts w/ blue heart shirt”).
+Items with multiple parts: Clothing sets should only have one printed tag but the description on that tag should mention if there is more than one item being sold (i.e. “2 PC set: Gap red shorts w/ blue heart SS shirt”).
+The goal is for your items to be easily searchable for shoppers.

 - Choose a PRICE.
 Check out our Pricing Guide for help.
 We recommend that you charge approximately 30% of what the item would cost retail.
 There is an abundance of infant clothing, so price it competitively.
 Think about what you would pay for the item.